 The FHL provisions apply to both individuals and companies, although clearly many of them apply only to individuals.
 However, capital gains exemption for disposals by companies with substantial shareholdings may also apply.
 Changes in provisions for corporation tax normally run with the financial year (starting on 1 April) rather than the tax year (starting on 6 April), and the April dates mentioned in the text should be read accordingly.

-If you are in the Sywell and Rushden area and would like further help with Furnished Holiday Lettings, please contact Elsby & Co.
+If you are in the Northants area and would like further help with Furnished Holiday Lettings, please contact Elsby & Co.